 I’ve taught him to walk, talk, eat and toilet independently, which is amazing considering you don’t get told how to do any of this when you have a child.

 I was there holding him as he was put to sleep at two years old for serious heart surgery, and I was there to hold his hand when he woke up.

-I found him a nursery and a school and tried to echo their routines and education at home.
+It was me who found him a nursery and school and echoed their routines and education at home.

 I role model ways he should (and shouldn’t) deal with situations.
 I’ve even worked hard to integrate his father back into his life and dealt with a lot of the emotional guilt and stress during times he hasn’t been in his life – I owned it because I knew he wasn’t stable enough to be in his life, and I put those boundaries in until he had spent enough time living independently without drugs and alcohol to show me he was ready to try parenting.

 It was a risk, knowing I could be hated for that time Chunk didn’t get to see his dad, but for his protection it had to be done and they have a bond like he was always there now which is all that matters.

 And despite all of the stereotypes of what he could be and how he could act due to being from a ‘broken home’ he doesn’t display any of it.
 He’s bright, excelled all of his developmental milestones at every stage, is confident and is growing the empathy I hoped he would.